 -

-π§ Tip: Primary tables should have a unique identifier field (e.g., Device ID).
+💡 Tip: Primary tables should always include a unique ID field (e.g., device_id

 Step 2: View an Existing Table